-Time- setting option Use $\triangle$ Timer The timer functions like an egg timer.
-An audible signal sounds once the set time has elapsed. $ \rightarrow $ Cooking time A signal sounds once a set cooking time has elapsed.
-The appliance switches off automatically. $\rightarrow$ End time Set a cooking time and an end time.
-The appliance switches off automatically so that the operation ends at the desired time.
+Time- setting option Use \triangle Timer The timer functions like an egg timer.
+An audible signal sounds once the set time has elapsed. → Cooking time A signal sounds once a set cooking time has elapsed.
+The appliance switches off automatically. \rightarrow End Set a cooking time and an end time.
+The appliance switches on automatically so that the operation ends at the desired time.

-- A cooking time of up to one hour can be set exactly to the minute. - A cooking time over one hour can be set in fiveminute increments. - Depending on which direction you turn the rotary selector, the cooking time starts at a default value: Anti-clockwise, 10 minutes, Clockwise, 30 minutes. - After a time-setting option has elapsed, a signal sounds and "Finished" appears in the status bar. - Using the i button, you can request information during the operation, which then appears briefly in the display.
+- A cooking time of up to one hour can be set exactly to the minute. - A cooking time of over one hour can be set in 5-minute increments. - Depending on which direction you turn the rotary selector, the cooking time starts at a default value: Anti-clockwise, 10 minutes, Clockwise, 30 minutes. - After a time-setting option has elapsed, a signal sounds. - Using the i button, you can request information during operation, which then appears briefly in the display.